Old, Snake Eyes aren't streaming on HBO Max, sorry

 The hybrid release strategy is so aggressive, in fact, that WarnerMedia is ending it after 2021.
 Starting in 2022, Warner Bros. movies are expected to have a 45-day window exclusively in theaters before moving to other formats like online rentals and HBO Max.
 However, that theatrical window will be much shorter than it was before the pandemic.

 No. Old is distributed by Universal.
-It's only available in theaters, but it's also set to stream on HBO Max eventually, just not until late this year or early next.
+It's available only in theaters for now.
+It's set to stream on HBO Max eventually, just not until late this year or early next.

 HBO has what's known as a pay-one licensing deal with Universal, which means HBO is the first place Universal's movies are shown on TV or streaming services.
 But they won't reach HBO and HBO Max until after the film has already been available first in theaters, then as an online rental and finally on Blu-ray and DVD for sale.
 Typically, these pay-one movies tend to be released to streaming roughly nine months after theatrical release, but no dates for Old have been announced yet.
 Regardless, it means HBO Max is on track to get it to stream first before any other services, likely late this year or sometime early next.

-Nope, Snake Eyes is distributed by Paramount Pictures, and it is scheduled for release Friday only in theaters.
+Nope, Snake Eyes is distributed by Paramount Pictures, and it's only in theaters for now.

 OK, so what new movies can I stream on HBO Max while they're in theaters?